kyma-incubator/compass/tests/director/README.md

 ## Usage

-The binary allows to override some configuration parameters.
-You can specify following environment variables.
+The binary allows you to override some configuration parameters.
+You can specify the following environment variables:

 | ENV                         | Default                         | Description                                       |
 |-----------------------------|---------------------------------|---------------------------------------------------|